Headshot of Professor Mueller.

 Research Overview

-Probability and related parts of analysis.
-I am interested in stochastic processes in which there is not only a time parameter, but an extra parameter such as space.
+I am interested in multiparam- eter models driven by noise, often related to models in statistical physics.
 Currently, my main interest is in stochastic partial differential equations (SPDE).
 Most physical systems are described in terms of partial differential equations, and random noise influences most of these systems.
-This leads to the study of SPDE.
+Thisleads to the study of SPDE.
 I usually study the qualitative properties of solutions to nonlinear SPDE, such as blow-up, support, die-out, phase transitions, SPDE with singular solutions, and SPDE with vector-valued solutions.
 I have also dealt with the convergence of particle systems to SPDE.
 Some of my research is inspired by connections between SPDE and a particle system called the Dawson-Watanabe process (or super-Brownian motion).
-Recently I have studied hitting properties of vector-valued solutions to SPDE.
+More re- cently I have studied hitting properties of vector-valued solutions to SPDE, and SPDE and other models which penalize self-intersections.

 Research Interests